Tomb360/Active-Directory-Homelab/README.md

 <img src="https://cdn.discordapp.com/attachments/1480782649818615900/1482247064988418151/image.png?ex=69b641a7&is=69b4f027&hm=6f911f25a95702df73e61802addc84fec76273f4159da453671efcf45f984aea&" height="80%" width="80%"/>

-I can choose to auto create a password for the user to sign in, another option if I am direct communication with the user is to create an easily memorable phrase that they use to login to their account, then be prompted to reset their password once access to their account has been regained.
+A temporary password can be auto created, or I can create my own.
+This may be a better option if I am direct communication with the user and can use an easily memorable phrase to login to their account, then be prompted to reset their password once access has been regained.

 <img src="https://cdn.discordapp.com/attachments/1480782649818615900/1482247561569108100/image.png?ex=69b6421d&is=69b4f09d&hm=0c9167a4942361860a9d0033ec2267fd7bf9657cbddfad6cc17fe3b757bfcec6&" height="80%" width="80%"/>